Fruit tree species

 When it comes to flavour, pears have an aura of exclusivity which you don't tend to find in apples.

-Although there are some culinary pear varieties, all the ones we offer are dessert pears - good for eating fresh, but also useful for culinary purposes too.
+Most pears are classified as dessert pears - good for eating fresh, but also useful for culinary purposes too.
+We also have some specialist culinary pears too.

 Pears are fundamentally self-sterile so will require a pollination partner, in other words a compatible pear tree of a different variety growing nearby.
 Even the varieties we list as self-fertile will be far more productive with a pollination partner.
 Conference is probably the most reliably self-fertile pear.